ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 the bits in a UUID.
 However,
 inspectors MAY refer to {{variant_field}} and {{version_field}} when required to determine UUID version and variant.

+As general guidance, we recommend not parsing UUID values unnecessarily, and instead treating them as opaquely as possible.
+Although application-specific concerns could of course require some degree of introspection (e.g. to examine the variant, version or perhaps the timestamp of a UUID), the advice here is to avoid this or other parsing unless absolutely necessary.
+Applications typically tend to be simpler, more interoperable, and perform better, when this advice is followed.

 ## DBMS and Database Considerations {#database_considerations}